Last Updated on June 29, 2022 by Rebecca Huff

 You'll also want to get a barely ripe avocado for this dish as you will want it to hold its shape as you are preparing and serving the salmon bowl.

 Finally, drizzle balsamic vinaigrette made with extra virgin olive oil over the greens and veggies in your salmon bowl to give it a tangy zesty flavor.
 For those who prefer carbs over greens, or in addition to them, feel free to replace the greens with your favorite grain, such as brown rice or quinoa.
 Noodles would even work in this dish.

 For families with low carb parents, it's easy to suit everyone's needs.
 You can make a carb for the kids and keep the salad greens for your own bowl.
 Just make separately, then divide rice or noodles among the bowls before adding all the other topping ingredients.

-Another option would be to use riced cauliflower in place of the quinoa or in addition to the leafy greens.
-Recipes are really so versatile (unless you are baking), it’s easy and fun to tweak them as you go to make them suit your needs.
+Another option would be to use cauliflower rice in place of the quinoa or in addition to the leafy greens.
+Recipes are really so versatile (unless you are baking), it's easy and fun to tweak them as you go to make them suit your needs.

 If you want to reduce prep time, you could always purchase precut or pre-shredded veggies and steam in the bag quinoa or rice (for those adding carbs.)

 For the most nutrition, choose wild-caught salmon fillets for this recipe.
 Wild-caught salmon has a healthier ratio of anti-inflammatory omega-3 fats to inflammatory omega-6 fats and a better nutritional profile overall.
 In addition, farmed salmon is not sustainable and may harm the environment.
 Look for fresh salmon without browning skin or dryness.
 Another alternative is to order frozen wild-caught salmon.